vestrel00/contacts-android/docs/basics/query-contacts-advanced.md

 Use the `contacts.core.Fields` combined with the extensions from `contacts.core.Where` to form WHERE clauses.

-> This docs page will not provide a tutorial on database where clauses.
+> ℹ️ This docs page will not provide a tutorial on database where clauses.
 It assumes that you know the basics.
 > If you don't know the basics, then search for [sqlite where clause](https://www.google.com/search?q=sqlite+where+clause).

 For example, to get all contacts with a phone number AND email,